-How to paint furniture without chalk paint.
-Chalk painting furniture was all the rage several years ago and yes, I have tried it!
-As a long time home decor addict I have tried pretty much every method of painting furniture.
 My tried and true method of painting furniture remains the same as it was years ago.
 Why?
 Because it works and stands the test of time!
 I still have a couple of wood pieces that I painted back in my college days!
 Let’s talk about what I don’t and what I DO use instead!

-I LOVE a nice, elegant semi gloss finish on furniture.
+I LOVE a nice, elegant semi-gloss finish on furniture.

 My New Dining Room Table Project

 One day we were up at our beach home and I was taking a break perusing FBMP.
 Facebook Marketplace…a most wondrous place for furniture!
 I had been thinking of replacing our existing dining table with something smaller.
-At $20… indeed a SCORE, but in really bad shape though so this table needed to be rescued and revamped.
+At $10… indeed a SCORE, but in really bad shape though so this table needed to be rescued and revamped.
 I should note that the seller had this listed simply as “a project table”!

 How To Paint Furniture Without Chalk Paint